Let Loose the Beating Birds

 Adelaide singer-songwriter Jen Lush is known for her spacious, emotive vocals, passionate live performances and soaring, starkly modern folk songs that detour into darker pop ballads to hammer on your heart.

-From her diverse artistic background in dance, theatre and electronica music in Europe and the UK, to the folk-rock decade with Cat Dog Bird, her most recent solo album The Night’s Insomnia – a collection of contemporary Australian poetry crafted into songs, has taken Jen and her stellar band to festivals and venues throughout South Australia, Victoria, New South Wales and Tasmania.
+From her diverse artistic background in dance, theatre and electronica music in Europe and the UK, to the folk-rock decade with Cat Dog Bird, her most recent solo album The Night’s Insomnia – a collection of contemporary Australian poetry crafted into songs, has taken Jen and her stellar band to festivals and venues throughout South Australia, Victoria, New South Wales, Western Australia and Tasmania.

 Let loose the beating birds was recorded at Wizard Tone studios with her band – James Brown, Sam Cagney, Mark Seddon and Paul Angas.
 In this new work Jen returns to the deeply personal, taking the magnifying glass to the small idiosyncrasies and complexities of motherhood, art and life in the suburbs, whilst examining the broader environmental and political landscape of our current times.

-Follow me on Spotify and add the single Black Hammer, The Seagull or Fireground to your playlists.
+Follow Jen on Spotify and add the single Black Hammer, The Seagull or Fireground to your playlists.
 It helps to join the dots and share the love.

 Fireground is a story of dislocation between politics, spin, mis-information and our own real, vital and ongoing relationship to the natural world.